ansibleguy/collection_nftables/tests/README.md

 Tests should always clean up after itself so the test-system is back to the state it was in before!
 Add those cleanup-tasks in `tests/tasks/<MODULE>_cleanup.yml`

-As the connection over SSH is needed for Ansible to work - tests should never deny/drop this connection.
+As the connection over SSH is needed for Ansible to work - tests should never deny/drop this connection (TCP 22/1222).

 ----